anitab-org/mentorship-backend/docs/test-pr-guide.md

 1. Code review - Done or Not Done

-2. All possible responses were tested as below
+2. All possible responses were tested as below:

   * _Test1 Description_
     _Screenshot/gif_: